-Opportunities for Parental Involvement (School Year 2021-22)
+Opportunities for Parental Involvement School Year 2022-2023

 Orange County Workforce Innovation High School encourages parental involvement throughout the school year.
 Our Parent Advisory Committee and English Learner Advisory Committee meets quarterly throughout the school year.
 The Parent Advisory Committee provides advice in planning, developing, implementing, and evaluating our school program.
-Parents and stakeholders are encouraged to participate in the development of the Local Control and Accountability Plan, and they are asked to provide input on the progress of the LCAP throughout the year.
+Parents and educational partners are encouraged to participate in the development of the Local Control and Accountability Plan, and they are asked to provide input on the progress of the LCAP throughout the year.
 Parents are notified by automated phone calls, text messages, L4L Connect, and web-based communications from teachers and administrators.
-Parents may contact the school office at (657)207-2100 if interested in attending.
-Parent Conferences, Open House, Back to School Night, and Parent events are also held during the school year to facilitate communication between parents, teachers, students, and community partners.
+Parents may contact the school office at (657) 207-2100 if interested in attending.
+Parent Conferences, Open House, Back to School Night, Title I Annual Meeting, and parent events are also held during the school year to facilitate communication between parents, teachers, students, and community partners.
 Parents are encouraged to call and meet with their child's teacher as needed to support academic progress towards graduation.
 In order to decrease obstacles for families to attend and participate in school events, virtual options are offered.